OussamaSlimani/DevSecOps-internship/sprints/backlog.md

 ---

-## Kubernetes Mastery
+## Kubernetes

-1. Complete the "Kubernetes for Developers" course on Udemy.
+1. Complete the "Kubernetes for Developers" course on Udemy .

    - Story Points: 8
    - Est. 5 days